rranshous/dinosaur-dance/PUBLISHING_GUIDE.md

 ### 3. Game Description (suggested)
 ```
-🎨 Welcome to Dinosaur Dance - A Creative Canvas Adventure!
+🎨 Welcome to Dinosaur Dance - A Voice-Controlled Creative Canvas!

 Paint your own living ecosystem with dancing emoji creatures!
-Click and drag to create brush strokes of adorable animals that follow your cursor.
-Watch as your canvas evolves through 7 thematic sets - from prehistoric dinosaurs to magical sparkles!
+Click and drag to create brush strokes of adorable animals that follow your cursor. **Control your artwork by singing natural voice commands** - just say "dance party" to create beautiful formations!

-✨ Features:
+✨ Revolutionary Features:
+• 🎤 **Voice Control**: Sing "dance party", "clear dance floor", or "restart the party"
-• Click to place creatures, hold and drag for brush painting
+• 🎨 **Brush Painting**: Click to place creatures, hold and drag for continuous trails
-• Right-click for instant creature parties
-• Organic evolution through 7 themed sets (prehistoric, reptiles, insects, mammals, predators, ocean, magical)
+• 🎪 **10 Dance Formations**: Random surprises including hearts, spirals, stars, and more
+• 🦕 **7 Evolving Themes**: Prehistoric → reptiles → insects → mammals → predators → ocean → magical
-• Living background that evolves with your artwork
+• 🌈 **Living Background**: Colors that evolve with your growing artwork
-• Tiny celebration dancers that accumulate into joyful piles
+• 🎭 **Celebration Dancers**: Tiny creatures that accumulate into joyful audience piles
-• Keyboard shortcuts for advanced play (C=clear, R=party, N=evolve, S=show set)
+• 🎵 **Natural Interaction**: The future of AI-collaborative creativity!

-Perfect for relaxation, creativity, and pure joy!
-No ads, no purchases - just pure creative fun.
+Perfect for relaxation, creativity, and exploring voice-controlled art!
+No ads, no purchases - just pure creative magic.

+🎤 Voice Commands (allow microphone access):
+• "dance party" - Creates formation demonstrations
+• "clear dance floor" - Moves dancers to edges for solo space
+• "restart the party" - Fresh canvas for new adventures

-Controls:
+🖱️ Mouse Controls:
-• Mouse to move cursor creature
+• Move to guide cursor creature
 • Left click/drag to paint creatures
-• Right click for creature party
+• Right click for instant creature party
-• Keyboard shortcuts for power users

-A delightful collaboration between human creativity and AI assistance.
+A groundbreaking collaboration exploring the future of voice-controlled creativity.
 ```

 ### 4. Upload Your Game Files